QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 c_{1} & c_{2} & c_{3} & c_{4} & c_{5} & \cdots & c_{0}
 \end{array}\right]
 $$ (eqn:circulant)

+(It is also possible to create a circulant matrix by creating the transpose of the above matrix, in which case only the first column needs to be specified.)

 Let's write some Python code to generate a circulant matrix in this way.